YanaShurinova/bigdata/lab4/README.md

 Philosopher 2 put the loft fork and finished eating

+Philosopher 2 is thinking

-Philosopher 2 is thinkingPhilosopher 3 picked up the left fork
+Philosopher 3 picked up the left fork

 Philosopher 3 picked up the right fork